libktx/ktx/freetype-async/README.md

 prove useful even when using `AssetStorage`:

 * `ktx.freetype.freeTypeFontParameters` function is a Kotlin DSL for customizing font loading parameters.
-* `FreeTypeFontGenerator.generateFont` extension function allows to generate `BitmapFont` instances using a `FreeTypeFontGenerator` with Kotlin DSL.
+* `FreeTypeFontGenerator.generateFont` extension function generates `BitmapFont` instances using a `FreeTypeFontGenerator` with Kotlin DSL.

+In order to use this module, `com.badlogicgames.gdx:gdx-freetype` dependency has to be added to the `core` project.

 ### Usage examples